-If you set the Boot Mode as CSM Boot, the recovery media created by Recovery Media Creator will NOT be able to restore.
+If you set the Boot Mode except for UEFI Boot, the recovery media created by Recovery Media Creator will NOT be able to restore.

 If you create a recovery image using advanced recovery tools from Control Panel, also make sure to use the default Boot Mode option (UEFI Boot) in the TOSHIBA Setup Utility before restoring.